exonum/exonum-doc/src/home/glossary.md

 In Exonum, transactions are a subtype of [service endpoints](#service-endpoint).
-Thus, all transactions are templated and defined within [services](#service), acting similarly to stored procedures in RDBMSs.
+Thus, all transactions are templated and defined within [services](#service), acting similarly to [stored procedures][mysql-stored] in database management systems.
 Transaction endpoints of a service usually specify verification rules, such as the validity of a digital signature in the transaction.
 If the rules don't hold, the transaction does not change the blockchain state, but is still recorded in